Elite. That's right, those are honest-to-God 3D vector graphics on an NES.

 If we weren't so busy being scared out of our wits, we'd appreciate the foggy beauty of the Silent Hill series.
 The first three games pushed the graphical limits of whatever console they were.
 Special mention goes to Silent Hill 3, where the animations where on par with current gen consoles.

-No love for the Metal Gear series?
+The Metal Gear series.
 If there's anything Konami does best, creating impressive graphics may certainly be it.
 Thanks to Kojima's meticulous eye for detail, these games still look good despite their age.
 The HD remastering of MGS2, MGS3, and Peace Walker, give new appreciation for the visuals in these games.
 MGS3 really pushed the limits of the PS2, and its HD remastered version can give some games from this generation a run for their money.

 No matter how much Hype Backlash their games can suffer from, Square Enix are masters of FMV...particularly in the Final Fantasy series.
 Some of their cut scenes are so beautiful that you can almost forget you're playing a video game.
 The Art Evolution with each progressive game means that by the time Final Fantasy XIII came out, the gameplay was almost as beautiful as the cut scenes.